-However, if you ask people if they believe that microbial life forms (bateria, viruses, diatomaceous plankton, tardigrades and the like) are raining more or less constantly into the atmosphere from beyond — you will no doubt get blank stares from 100%.
+However, if you ask people if they believe that microbial life forms (bateria, viruses, diatomaceous plankton, tardigrades, fungi, and the like) are raining more or less constantly into the atmosphere from beyond — you will no doubt get blank stares from 100%.

 It is more widely believed that people’s bodies are probed in their bedrooms by extraterrestrials, than little ET’s by the trillions might waft through your open windows.

-Yep.
+Yup.
 We have already found life in space.
-And the first find is indistinguishable from the well-known ubiquitous microbes that inhabitant our bodies by the trillions.
+And the first finds are the well-known ubiquitous microbes that inhabitant our bodies by the trillions.

-(I pester you about Chandra on a weekly basis.
-He is the guy who published 75 papers in Nature with Sir Fred Hoyle in the 70’s and 80’s predicting that evidence for ubiquitous microbes in cosmic dust would ultimately be found)
+(I pester you about Chandra from time to time.
+He is the polymath genius who published 75 papers in Nature with Sir Fred Hoyle in the 70’s and 80’s predicting that evidence for ubiquitous microbes in cosmic dust would ultimately be found)